Environmental economics: 18th and 19th Century

+20th Century

+Environmental economics became increasingly more popular in the 19th century.
+This is when the Resources for the Future (RFF) was established in Washington, D.C.
+This independent research organization applied economics to environmental issues.
+During this time H. Scott Gordon released his paper "Economic Theory of a Common Property Resource: The Fishery" which claimed that open access fisheries can be exploited leading to economic rents to be dissipated.
+Another important paper adding to environmental economics at this time was "Spaceship Earth" by Kenneth E. Boulding.
+This paper describes the physical limits of earths resources and how technology cannot truly help humans push those limits.
+Finally, Ronald Coase created an economic solution to environmental issues, which solidified environmental economics as a sub field of economics.
+He believed that there were two solutions 1) to tax the creator of the polluter and to create regulation that put the burden of action on the polluter or 2) the sufferer must pay the polluter to not pollute.

 Topics and concepts

 Market failure

 Central to environmental economics is the concept of market failure.
 Market failure means that markets fail to allocate resources efficiently.
 As stated by Hanley, Shogren, and White (2007): "A market failure occurs when the market does not allocate scarce resources to generate the greatest social welfare.
 A wedge exists between what a private person does given market prices and what society might want him or her to do to protect the environment.
 Such a wedge implies wastefulness or economic inefficiency; resources can be reallocated to make at least one person better off without making anyone else worse off."
-This results in a inefficient market that needs to be corrected through avenues such as government intervention.
+This results in an inefficient market that needs to be corrected through avenues such as government intervention.
 Common forms of market failure include externalities, non-excludability and non-rivalry.

 Externality

 An externality exists when a person makes a choice that affects other people in a way that is not accounted for in the market price.
 An externality can be positive or negative but is usually associated with negative externalities in environmental economics.
 For instance, water seepage in residential buildings occurring in upper floors affect the lower floors.
 Another example concerns how the sale of Amazon timber disregards the amount of carbon dioxide released in the cutting.
 Or a firm emitting pollution will typically not take into account the costs that its pollution imposes on others.
 As a result, pollution may occur in excess of the 'socially efficient' level, which is the level that would exist if the market was required to account for the pollution.
 A classic definition influenced by Kenneth Arrow and James Meade is provided by Heller and Starrett (1976), who define an externality as "a situation in which the private economy lacks sufficient incentives to create a potential market in some good and the nonexistence of this market results in losses of Pareto efficiency".
 In economic terminology, externalities are examples of market failures, in which the unfettered market does not lead to an efficient outcome.